Jane Wilson-Howarth

 The text of the book runs to over 34,000 words and in addition there is a glossary of Nepali and other unfamilar words and notes on all of the animals mentioned in the book.

 Both adventures are available in electronic form for just US$ 3.99 from the publisher; click Eifrig e-book.
+I have also recorded the adventures for Audible.
+On that platform, you'll find this book with the new tritle of Himalayan Hideout.

-This adventure started as a bedtime story for my then 10-year-old son....
+This adventure started as a bedtime story for my then 10-year-old son...
 He and his big brother were the central to the story and I introduced a strong Nepali girl character to improve the banter between the three children.
 My son became really involved in the adventure and demanded a good chunk of story every night, whether or not I'd had a tough day at work.
 In fact when I'd had a stressful day, writing helped me travel to Nepal in my head and escape.
 The first draft, then, was quickly dashed off and was stashed away and forgotten until I finished several other big writing projects.
 A few years later I joined Walden Writers and this group of published authors helped me hone the stories so that people outside my family could enjoy them too.

 I woke hungry.
 The grease from last night’s meagre meal still lined my mouth.
 The cold of the bare concrete floor had seeped into my bones.
 Shivering made the wound in my leg ache.
 It was a nasty purple colour now.
 I looked around.
 Mum, Dad and my little brother, James, were still asleep.
 Through the bars of our cell I could see that the skies were slowly starting to lighten.
 Morning had arrived at long last.
 The weak dawn light picked out streaks of grey mould on the once-whitewashed walls, and there were patterns of green stuff where monsoon rains seeped through cracks in the plaster; it almost looked like a map.
 The team of ants that found a gecko’s tail on the floor last night had managed to pull it half way up to the ceiling.
 I was so hungry I almost envied their feast to come.